collective/collective.cover/README.txt

 Recommendation:: Use the scale saved from the configuration.
 Check lines 26 through 34 from the collection.pt file under tiles/templates directory to get the idea.

+Alternate solutions
+^^^^^^^^^^^^^^^^^^^

+Over the years there have been some packages to solve the problem of creating covers in Plone; we have used and are taking ideas from the following:

+`CompositePack`_
+    Very old; the legacy code is so complex that is not maintainable anymore.
+    It has (arguably) the best user interface of all.
+Layouts can not be created TTW.
+Viewlets are just page templates associated with content types; you can drag&drop viewlets around the layout.
+Publishers love it.

+`CMFContentPanels`_
+    Code is very old, but still maintained (at least works in Plone 4).
+Allows to create complex layouts TTW and use any layout as a template.
+Easy to extend and edit (but is terrible to find a content to use).
+Needs a lot of memory to work and aggressive cache settings.

+`Collage`_
+    It allows to create layouts TTW but it has (arguably) the worst user interface of all.
+It is easily extended and there are several add-ons available that provide new functionality for it.

+Home Page Editor of the Brazilian Chamber of Deputies Site
+    Strongly based on `Collage`_, this package was presented at the `World Plone Day 2012 Brasilia`_.
+It allows the edition of home pages and the definition of permissions on blocks of content.
+Available only for Plone 3 and not openly published… yet.

+`collective.panels`_
+    A new package that lets site editors add portlets to a set of new
+    locations: above and below page contents, portal top and footer.
+The package comes with a number of flexible layouts that are used to position the portlets, and locations can be fixed to the nearest site object, to facilitate inheritance.
+In `collective.cover` (this package), we don't want to use portlets at all.

 Mostly Harmless